 St. Nicholas Catholic Church, Carver, MN

-- Can you help out? - We are looking for adult individuals to commit to one week a month to mowing the GA School and Church and the St. Nicholas campus lawns.
+- Can you help out? - We are looking for adult individuals to commit to one week a month to mowing the St. Nicholas campus lawn.
 We have a riding lawn mower and a self-propelled push mower on site to use.
-Please call the Parish Office at 952-227-4000 or 952-448-2345 to volunteer or for questions.
+Please call the Parish Office at (952) 448-2345 or (952) 227-4000 to volunteer or for questions.
 To single-handily mow the entire campus with a push mower it takes 3 hours.
 Grab a helper and the job is half the work and twice the fun!

 Tuesday, 12:30 PM - 4:00 PM